 “Rest easy knowing advanced security software has your back.”

 Because the truth is, nobody cares about your technology.
-Nobody gives a rat’s ass about your proprietary encryption.
+Nobody cares about your proprietary encryption.
 And nobody cares that it took you seven years to develop it.
 If they care, they’ll ask.
 All you can be sure that they care about when you’re writing to them is how you’ll make them feel safer, and that’s what you have to lead with.

 That’s how you’ll spark an ah-ha moment where they think, “Oh, that’s what’s in it for me!"
-And that, is where sales are made.
+And that’s where sales are made.